-It's important to note that most CBD products are not intended for use by individuals under the age of 18.
+It's important to note that most CBD products are not intended for individuals under 18 years old.
 You have to be 18 to purchase CBD in the United States legally, which is valid for most international countries as well.

 In addition, pregnant and breastfeeding women should always consult with their physician before adding any new supplements to their diet.
 For these reasons, speaking with a healthcare provider before using CBD oil is vital.

-It's also critical to look for products that have been tested by a third-party laboratory and clearly display the test results on their website for consumers to review.
-This is the best way to ensure that you get a quality product free from any contaminants or impurities.
+It's also critical to look for products tested by a third-party laboratory and display the test results on their website for consumers to review.
+This is the best way to ensure that you get a quality product free from contaminants or impurities.